aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/textframe/highlight_regex/_index.md

 | regex | **str** | The string contains regular expression to get strings to highlight. |
 | highlight_color | **aspose.pydrawing.Color** | The color to highlight the text. |

-### Examples

-The following code sample shows how to highlight text in a TextFrame using a regular expression.

 ## highlight_regex {#str-asposepydrawingcolor-itexthighlightingoptions}
 Highlights all matches of the regular expression with the specified color.